 This fusion of American buttered popcorn and Indian spices is the ideal movie-watching snack, or just for snacking whenever you feel like.

-UPDATE: TRADER JOE'S DISCONTINUED THEIR BOLLYWOOD POPCORN FML! whelp, you're stuck with me now.
+UPDATE: TRADER JOE'S DISCONTINUED THEIR BOLLYWOOD POPCORN!
+Looks like you're left with this recipe now ;)

 Step 1: The Star of the Show